nanadotam/Get-Code-Context/README.md

 This repository will also host Python versions of the script, providing similar functionality for Python projects.
 Stay tuned for updates!

-## Why GitHub Gist?

-The original creator added the script to their GitHub gist, which is a simple way to share code snippets and scripts.
-GitHub repositories, on the other hand, offer more features like issue tracking, pull requests, and the ability to manage larger projects.
-Depending on your needs, you might prefer a repository for full projects and gists for smaller snippets or single-file scripts.

 ## Contributing

 Contributions are welcome!
 Feel free to fork this repository, make improvements, and submit a pull request.
 If you encounter any issues or have suggestions, please open an issue on GitHub.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---